amcajal/go-cyclic-number/README.md

 - Source code is modified; Test then compiles and still passing (good)

 However, no performance improvements take place with this change.

+Test coverage is already at 100%.
+Test coverage is really easy to obtain using the "go test -cover" command and "go tool" commands (see https://golangdocs.com/code-coverage-in-golang)